zdearmin/TheDiscAppMVC/README.md

 The application comes preset with five stock discs, players, teams, and collections.
 These can be expanded upon, edited, or deleted.

 This application is still a working progress and will continually be having new features added to it.
-Patience would be appreciated as we continue this project.

 Developed by [Zach Dearmin](https://github.com/zdearmin)